stevedepp/fp-cloud-formation-clt/week_2.md

 #

-> As for extensions, I am not sure what domain extension I would employ if any, but I am very eager to compare AWS, GCP and Azure service offerings and this project may be a way to do that.
+> As for extensions, I am not sure what domain extension I would employ, if any, but I am very eager to compare AWS, GCP and Azure service offerings and this project may be a way to do that.
 I might also look to hang one of the other projects off project 4, e.g. the Flask app from project 1.
 So presently a lot is undefined, but looking ahead to the next 10 weeks ...

 ### Extensions to project 4